micans/pick/README.md

 - Select multiple colummns using ranges or regular expressions
 - Take the same action on multiple columns using a lambda expression

 There is no downside, except, as ever, it comes with its own syntax for computation.

-**For plain selection and filtering usage computation syntax is not needed**.
+However, for plain selection and filtering this syntax is not needed.

 Computation syntax is minimalist and terse, employing a stack language with just three types.
 In order to work as a command line tool, the `pick` computation language **does away with whitespace entirely.**